hotpxl/todoist-tui/README.md

 Current supported functionalities include:
 * Add item
+* Modify item
 * Complete item
 * Reorder

-I will try to support due dates and modifying items if I somehow need to use them.
+I will try to support due dates if I somehow need to use them.
 Currently everything goes into Inbox project and stays there.
 This is my workflow.
 So I am not going to support multiple projects.

 ## Keys